 - learn scripts and dialogue for television auditions.

 - knowledge of body posture, movement and facial expressions

 - performance skills

 - knowledge of nutrition and exercise.

 - usually work irregular hours, which can include weekends and evenings

 - work in photographic and television studios, fashion shops, on catwalks and at various outdoor locations

 - may travel locally, nationally or internationally for photo shoots.

 What's the job really like?

 There are no specific secondary education requirements to become a model.
-However, subjects such as physical education, drama and music are useful.
+However, subjects such as physical education, and music, dance and drama are useful.